-United States tsunami warning system needs major overhaul, report says
+U.S. tsunami warning system needs major overhaul, report says

 What is needed, according to the report, is a “comprehensive, enterprisewide technology upgrade” of the warning system.

-For example, panel co-chair Rocky Lopes suggested that the centers could have their alerting capability unified under the umbrella of the National Weather Service and brought into its advanced warning platform (known as AWIPS), which is used to issue timely alerts for all weather events.
-In analyzing earthquake events, the panel recommended greater collaboration with the United States Geological Survey (USGS), which uses more up-to-date earthquake analysis software than is currently available at the warning centers.
+For example, the panel’s co-chair, Rocky Lopes, suggested that the centers could have their alerting capability unified under the umbrella of the National Weather Service and brought into its advanced warning platform (known as AWIPS), which is used to issue timely alerts for all weather events.
+In analyzing earthquake events, the panel recommended greater collaboration with the U.S. Geological Survey (USGS), which uses more up-to-date earthquake analysis software than is available at the warning centers.

 Two warning centers, confusing messaging

 NOAA’s two tsunami warning centers cover two separate regions.
-The National Tsunami Warning Center (NTWC) serves Alaska, Canada and the continental United States, while the Pacific Tsunami Warning Center (PTWC) covers the Hawaiian Islands, U.S. and British territories in the Caribbean and Pacific, and international coastlines in the Caribbean and the Pacific.
+The National Tsunami Warning Center (NTWC) serves Alaska, Canada and the contiguous United States, while the Pacific Tsunami Warning Center (PTWC) covers the Hawaiian Islands, U.S. and British territories in the Caribbean and Pacific, and international coastlines in the Caribbean and the Pacific.

-However, a long-standing problem is that the two centers are not coordinated and do not speak with one voice.
+A long-standing problem is that the two centers are not coordinated and do not speak with one voice.
 It is also difficult for one center to step in and perform the duties of the other if one center is temporarily out of service.

 “The warning centers have very capable people and really good scientists, but they operate independently,” said Lopes, a former administrator of the National Tsunami Hazard Mitigation Program.

 As a result, they may interpret the same event differently or offer different products to their respective regions.
-For example, the NTWC provides estimated wave heights to Alaska and the West Coast, which states and communities have found valuable for response efforts and better gauging tsunami hazards.
+For example, the NTWC provides estimated wave heights to Alaska and the West Coast, which states and communities have found valuable for response efforts and to better gauge tsunami hazards.
 The PTWC, however, does not provide this information to its service areas.

-Tsunami.gov, the website that serves as the official warning depot for all tsunami events, was established in 2016 and collects warning information from each center in a series of bulletins in near real-time.
+Tsunami.gov, the website that serves as the official warning depot for all tsunami events, was established in 2016 and collects warning information from each center in bulletins in near real-time.
 But when a large earthquake happens, the nature and reach of any potential tsunami threat is far from clear.

 “It is not a user-friendly website,” said Allen of the Washington Geological Survey.
 “If you are going there for the first time to try to track these bulletins, it is really confusing.”

-According to the report, an overall update to the Tsunami.gov website is needed, and it could, for example, provide a single national message to summarize the scope of each event.
-Lopes indicated that the lack of attention to Tsunami.gov is likely due to insufficient staffing, which the panel hopes that NOAA will address in its response to their report.
+According to the report, an overall update to the Tsunami.gov website is needed, and it could provide a single national message to summarize the scope of each event.
+Lopes indicated that the lack of attention to Tsunami.gov is probably because of insufficient staffing, which the panel hopes NOAA will address in its response to the report.

 Earlier warnings needed for distant tsunamis

-The warning centers issue initial alerts about possible tsunamis within 5 minutes of an earthquake.
-However, it can take up to three hours to produce a full forecast with estimated wave heights for coastal areas farther from the wave source.
+The warning centers issue initial alerts about possible tsunamis within five minutes of an earthquake, but it can take up to three hours to produce a full forecast with estimated wave heights for coastal areas farther from the wave source.
 That’s a problem for coastal emergency managers who need to make important evacuation decisions quickly.

-“What we found is that a lot of emergency managers still need about 3 or 4 hours at a minimum to pull off their evacuations and their response activities,” said Wilson of the California Geological Survey.
+“What we found is that a lot of emergency managers still need about three or four hours at a minimum to pull off their evacuations and their response activities,” said Wilson of Tsunami Science and Technology Advisory Panel.

-On July 28, 2021, following a Magnitude 8.2 earthquake off the coast of Alaska, the threat to the U.S. West Coast was listed as “being evaluated” for several hours, leaving little time to initiate evacuation plans, if they had been needed.
+On July 28, 2021, following a magnitude-8.2 earthquake off the coast of Alaska, the threat to the West Coast was listed for several hours as “being evaluated,” leaving little time to initiate evacuation plans if they had been needed.

 The panel recommends that NOAA provide some estimate of likely impacts to states much earlier.
-They also point to newer technologies that may quickly detect tsunamis in the open ocean, such as Global Navigation Satellite Systems (GNSS), which could help to speed up the warning process and may be more cost-effective than the network of ocean buoys currently used.
+It also points to newer technologies that may quickly detect tsunamis in the open ocean, such as global navigation satellite systems, which could help to speed up the warning process and may be more cost effective than the network of ocean buoys currently used.

-The NOAA administrator has one year from the receipt of the report in January 2022 to respond to the recommended changes.
-In a letter sent a day after its receipt, administrator Spinrad wrote: “Please pass my thanks on to the TSTAP for their diligence and careful attention to this important topic.
+The NOAA administrator has one year from January, when the report was received, to respond to the recommended changes.
+In a letter sent a day after its receipt, NOAA Administrator Rick Spinrad wrote: “Please pass my thanks on to the TSTAP for their diligence and careful attention to this important topic.
 We will give this report the attention and follow up that it so well deserves.”